 If you’re curious about how computers really work, you’ve probably wondered about the role memory plays in the whole process.
-One question that comes up a lot is whether CPU instructions can be stored in RAM.
-To answer that, we need to look at how the CPU and memory actually interact when you’re running programs on your computer.
+To know more, we need to look at how the CPU and memory actually interact when you’re running programs on your computer.

 What Exactly Are CPU Instructions?